 Knowing more about yourself can help you choose a matching job to your personality, strengthen your relationships with other people, and understand your actions more clearly.

-Scoring high in Conscientiousness, for example, is a reliable indicator of diligent work performance and dedication.
+A conscientious person will have high scoring in Conscientiousness, for example, is a reliable indicator of diligent work performance and dedication.
 It also points to higher educational achievements too.

 It can help partners understand each other and work more on their weaknesses.
 It can also point to health issues as well.
 For instance, those who score high in Neuroticism are likely to suffer from stress-related illnesses such as strokes, heart diseases, migraines, etc.